jchelly/gadgetviewer/README.md

 where <path> is the directory where the program should be installed.

+### Compiling from the git repository

+Since the configure script and related files are machine generated they are not included in the git repository.
+If you acquired the code by cloning the git repository or using the download source option on github then you'll need to ensure that you have autoconf, automake and libtool installed and run the autogen.sh script in the source directory.
+This will generate the configure script which can be run as described above.

 ### Dependencies

 In order to compile the program you need at least a C compiler, a